matusm/CctMeter/README.md

 On app start the identifications of the instrument is queried and logged.

-* Average value: arithmetic mean of the *n* photo current readings, in nA.
+* The average CCT value and its standard deviation, in K.

-* The instrument measurement range for this average value
+* The average illuminance and its standard deviation, in lx.

-* Standard deviation: The standard deviation of the *n* photo current readings, in nA.
-(Not the standard deviation of the mean!)
+* Sensor specific parameters like the internal temperature in °C and the integration time in s.

 ## Dependencies